 Decaffeinated coffee and natural caffeine

-Expand your product portfolio with decaffeinated coffee and allow your customers to experience extraordinary and carefree coffee enjoyment.
+Expand your product portfolio with decaffeinated coffees and enable your customers to experience more carefree coffee enjoyment.

 Our decaffeination processes leave all of the taste intact for coffee pleasure anytime.
-Choose your favorite decaffeination process and, in close cooperation with you, we create a product with which your customers can experience the full delight of coffee while maintaining a coffee-conscious lifestyle.
+You choose your favorite decaffeination process and we cooperate closely with you to create products which allow your customers to experience the full delight of coffee while maintaining a caffeine-conscious lifestyle.

 Our Decaffeination Processes

 Our decaffeination processes are designed to allow the true taste of the respective green coffee to remain intact.
 Therefore, as with regular coffee, both the quality of the green coffee that is processed, the blend and the roasting parameters are the critical factors that determine the quality of the end product.